 But more commonly, corporations give to charities through their own, private channels.
-Sure, they may have some information available on a corporate giving or philanthropy page on their website, but rarely do those sites actually give concrete, useful information.
-Unless you know someone at the company, you’re probably out of luck when it comes to receiving funding.
+Sure, they may have some information available on a corporate giving or philanthropy page on their website.
+But rarely do those sites actually give concrete, useful information.
+Unless you know someone at the company, you’re probably out of luck when it comes to corporate grants.

-One fruitful way to get a foot in the door with corporate funding is to encourage your individual donors, event goers, and other supporters to explore employee matching gifts.
-Companies like Microsoft, Boeing, and ExxonMobil have generous matching gift programs that double or triple employees’ cash donations and sometimes, the cash equivalent of their volunteer hours.
+One fruitful way to get a foot in the door with corporate grants is to encourage your individual donors, event goers, and other supporters to explore employee matching gifts.
+Companies like Microsoft, Boeing, and ExxonMobil have generous matching gift programs that double or triple employees’ cash donations.
+And sometimes, the cash equivalent of their volunteer hours.

 Building a Relationship